Cold Email Deliverability: How to Land in the Inbox

 Your sender reputation is the biggest piece of the puzzle—think of it as a credit score for your domain.
 A solid technical setup, including proper email authentication, acts as your digital passport, proving you are who you say you are.
 ISPs also monitor your sending volume and patterns, the quality of your email list, and even the content and design of your emails.
 Sending to invalid addresses or using spam-trigger words can quickly damage your reputation and send your deliverability plummeting.

-Why Deliverability Is a Big Deal
+Why Deliverability Is a Game-Changer

 Simply put, if your emails don't reach the inbox, your entire campaign is a wash.
 You can have the best product and the most persuasive copy in the world, but it means nothing if no one sees it.
 Poor deliverability leads to wasted time, money, and opportunity.